Step 1 - Finding the problem (Part 1)

 The other error mentions that there is a missing curly brace (}) when it didn’t expect one.
 The fix for this one is also relatively simple: you can add the corresponding curly brace { next to func().

 A missing curly brace is often the reason for seemingly extraordinary errors.
 The compiler is not great at picking up where a curly brace should be, so if you’re including a header file with a missing curly brace, it’ll blow up in your face.
-In almost all cases, when the compiler outputs a number errors in code you didn’t write, chances are it’s a curly brace missing somewhere in your (or perhaps even the library’s) code!
+In almost all cases, when the compiler outputs a number of errors in code you didn’t write, chances are it’s a curly brace missing somewhere in your (or perhaps even the library’s) code!

 Once you’ve fixed it, you can compile the code again using the same command.